0

 Understanding Calcium Carbonate

 Calcium carbonate is often found in over-the-counter multivitamins and standalone calcium pills.
-It's like your everyday Joe - common but underestimated regarding potential harm.

 Research from The National Center for Biotechnology Information (NCBI) suggests that high levels of this compound could pose risks to cardiovascular health.

-The Connection between Calcium Carbonate and Cardiovascular Health
+The Connection Between Calcium Carbonate and Cardiovascular Health

-A study published by JAMA Network Open highlights an increased risk of artery calcification in individuals taking these supplements.
+A study published by JAMA Network highlights an increased risk of artery calcification in individuals taking these supplements.

 The Role of Stomach Acid pH in Calcium Absorption